ArielBubis/ArielBubis/README.md

 # 💫 About Me

-🎓 I'm an Information Systems student at the University of Haifa.
+🎓 I'm an Information Systems student at the University of Haifa.<br>
-🧠 As part of my final project, I'm currently working on a Learning Management System (LMS) that uses analytics and ML to help teachers track student progress and improve learning.
+🧠 As part of my final project, I'm currently working on a Learning Management System (LMS) that uses analytics and ML to help teachers track student progress and improve learning.<br>
-💡 I enjoy solving problems and building practical solutions with technology.
+💡 I enjoy solving problems and building practical solutions with technology.<br>
-🚀 I'm especially interested in machine learning, data analysis, and system design.
+🚀 I'm especially interested in machine learning, data analysis, and system design.<br>
-🤝 I like working on projects that bring real value and encourage creative thinking.
+🤝 I like working on projects that bring real value and encourage creative thinking.<br>
-📚 Right now, I'm learning more about software development and business intelligence.
+📚 Right now, I'm learning more about software development and business intelligence.<br>
-🌍 I’m always open to new ideas, teamwork, and learning from others.
+🌍 I’m always open to new ideas, teamwork, and learning from others.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ariel-bubis-6b8b77168/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:arielbubis@gmail.com)